 Ashley Meek is an independent documentary film director, writer, and producer based in Brooklyn, New York.

-Ashley is currently in the pre-production stages of co-directing her first feature documentary set to start shooting next summer in Vietnam and is co-producing a web based talk show in the city.
+The last time we checked in with Ashley, she was in the pre-production stages of co-directing her first feature documentary in Vietnam and co-producing a web based talk show.